LukeLiush/nutchUrlDumpAnalysis/README.md

 # nutchUrlDumpAnalysis

-The java program aims to xtract the information from the Nutch url dump, and convert them form csv outputed from nutch to JSON format. and we simply count the number of occurances for each url category. note this program aims to provide the support to analyse the crawled data in the project NSF polar scietifc. https://github.com/NSF-Polar-Cyberinfrastructure/datavis-hackathon/issues/1
+The java program aims to extract the information from the Nutch url dump, and convert them form csv outputed from nutch to JSON format. and we simply count the number of occurances for each url category. note this program aims to provide the support to analyse the crawled data in the project NSF polar research. https://github.com/NSF-Polar-Cyberinfrastructure/datavis-hackathon/issues/1

-Because there are many urls crawled and that reference the pages dynamically generated, it is probably better we group those based on the portion that comes before the "?";
+There are many urls crawled and that reference the pages dynamically generated, it is probably better we group those based on the portion that comes before the "?";
 The java program read the nutch dump file produced in CSV format, and compute the count of occurances for the url categories.

 1st, generate the url dump file with the following cmd in the nutch machine.